groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/remove-artifacts-text-formatting-pdf/_index.md

 ## Prerequisites
 Before diving into the process of removing artifacts with specific text formatting in PDF using GroupDocs.Watermark for .NET, ensure you have the following prerequisites in place:
 ### 1. Install GroupDocs.Watermark for .NET
-First and foremost, download and install GroupDocs.Watermark for .NET from the official [download link](https://releases.groupdocs.com/Watermark/net/).
+First and foremost, download and install GroupDocs.Watermark for .NET from the [download link](https://releases.groupdocs.com/Watermark/net/).
 Follow the installation instructions provided to set up the library correctly.
 ### 2. Obtain a License
 To unlock the full functionality of GroupDocs.Watermark for .NET, you'll need a valid license.
 You can either purchase a license from [here](https://purchase.groupdocs.com/buy) or obtain a temporary license for testing purposes from [here](https://purchase.groupdocs.com/temporary-license/).
 ### 3. Basic Knowledge of C#